trayio/falafel/docs/pages/error_handling.md

 ### API Error

-An API error should be thrown if the error is with the API.
+An API error should be thrown if the error is caused by the API.
 Steps that fail with an API Error will retry automatically.

 If the connector is configured with `expects` to check the response status code, this is the type of error that is thrown when the status code is out of the accepted range.

 ```js
 throw new Error({